-After that He Became Aware of Afro Dance and then Divya Formed a Afro dance group called AfroJunks in 2017, Whose Aim was to create an Afro dance community in Chennai.
+After that He Became Aware of Afro Dance. then Divya Formed a Afro dance group called AfroJunks in 2017.
+Whose Aim was to create an Afro dance community in Chennai.
 Adhish is the part of this crew also.
-Till now Adhish was not that much into Afro dance ,but things changed after Homebros came to India in 2019. after attending Homebros worksohp , he wanted to know more about Afro dance and from then he started more reseach about Afro and started training.
+Till now Adhish was not that much into Afro dance, but things changed after Homebros came to India in 2019. after attending Homebros worksohp, he wanted to know more about Afro dance. and from then he started more reseach about Afro and started training.

-Adhish has been in U.K. since 2021 and has been training there for 2 years from Homebros .and now he is the part from Homefam , this is the matter of pride for the Indian afro dance community.
+Adhish has been in U.K. since 2021. he has been training there for 2 years from Homebros, and now he is the part from Homefam. this is the matter of pride for the Indian afro dance community.

 International Touch – Elsa Roy Gupta

-After Moving to London in 2019, Elsa discovered Denisa Mrvova’s classes and had her first ever Afro dance training at the Base Studios in November 2019.
+After Moving to London in 2019, Elsa discovered Denisa Mrvova’s classes. she had her first ever Afro dance training at the Base Studios in November 2019.
 And that’s how Elsa’s beautiful journey of becoming an Afro dancer started.

 Over the past years, she has trained with Homebros, Selma Mylene, Edgar (Septzilla), Yoofi Greene, Champianrolie, Cori Dlionne, Olu Alatise, and many more.
 Elsa Forever grateful to Denisa for introducing her to this beautiful world of African dance, community, and art.
 That being said, Denisa Mrvova is her Afro-mother.
 They often train and build their crafts together till date.

-In August’22, Elsa became a part of this family called “WE ARE AFROQUEENS” a London based dance company.
+In August’22, Elsa became a part of this family called “WE ARE AFROQUEENS”. this is a London based dance company.
 Olu Alatise, the founder of We Are AfroQueens and her current mentor, changed her perspective towards art and people.
 Elsa quotes that “she is Greatful to Denisa”.

 “Love the art & respect the people, the culture and traditions will come to you.”
 Trust me.